parallaxsecond/parsec-book/src/parsec_client/api_overview.md

    it indicates improper coding or a possible defect on the client side).
 See the section below on unauthenticated operations.
 - A value of 1 (`0x01`) indicates direct authentication.
-The service will expect the **authentication** field to contain a cleartext copy of the application identity.
+The service will expect the **authentication** field to contain a cleartext copy of the application identity, encoded as a UTF-8 string.
 - A value of 2 (`0x02`) indicates authentication tokens.
 The service will expect the **authentication** field to contain a JWT token.
 Tokens must be signed with the private key of the identity provider and their validity period must cover the moment when the check is done.